nucypher/nucypher/docs/source/support/faq.rst

     >    --network cassandra
     >    --staking-address <your_staker_address>``

+Note that a minimum of two periods must elapse before rewards will be delivered to your wallet.
+For example, say we are in Period 5 when you start staking:
-It takes two periods to observe rewards - if you deposit in period 0 and start a worker in the same period (which calls ``confirmActivity()`` to receive work for the next period (1)), then in period 1 the Ursula node does work and will get rewarded in period 2 for the work performed in period 1.
+Period 5: You deposit stake and initiate a worker Period 5: Your worker calls ``confirmActivity()`` in order to receive work for the next period Period 6: Your worker successfully performs the work Period 7: Your worker receives rewards for the work completed in the previous period (which calls ``confirmActivity()`` to receive work for the next period (1)), then in period 1 the Ursula node does work and will get rewarded in period 2 for the work performed in period 1.